elucian/bee/draft/recursion.md

 **Example2**
 ```
---this function can be optimized:
+--this rule can be optimized:
 rule tail(n ∈ N, acc ∈ N) => (r ∈ N)
   when (n = 0)
     alter r:= acc